deepan83/ember-scratch-pad/README.md

 This README outlines the details of collaborating on this Ember application.

 An interactive application introducing the key features of Ember.
-Built in Ember of course!
+Built with the lovable Ember/Bootstrap combo!

 ## Prerequisites